moe221/Apartment_price_ML/README.md

 # Berlin Apartment Rental Price Predictor - Overview

-I'm about to start looking for a new apartment in Berlin and decided that this project would be a great way for me to try and understand the rental market in berlin as well as practice some ML concepts!
+I'm about to start looking for a new apartment and decided that this project would be a great way for me to try and understand the rental market in Berlin as well as practice some ML concepts!

 This is a short overview of the project.